Green Chemistry (journal)

 Green Chemistry is a monthly peer-reviewed scientific journal covering every aspect of sustainable chemistry and its implementation in chemical engineering.
 It is published by the Royal Society of Chemistry and was established in 1999 by James Clark (University of York).
-Articles published in this journal are intended to be conceptually accessible to a wide audience.
-The editors-in-chief is Javier Pérez-Ramírez.
+Articles published in this journal are intended to be accessible to a wide audience.
+The editor-in-chief is Javier Pérez-Ramírez.